chanzuckerberg/single-cell-curation/cellxgene_schema_cli/scripts/readme.md

     - `sars_cov_2.gtf.gz`
     - `ercc.txt`

-The reference GTF files for mouse and human are obtained from the 10X reference data.
+The GTF files for mouse and human are obtained from the 10X reference data.
 The GTF file for sars‑CoV‑2 is obtained from ENSEMBL.
 The ERCC IDs are obtained from ThermoFisher.